(The VVA 103 Annual Memorial Day Watchfire is a rain or shine event.)

-Watchfire 2014 will take place on Sunday, 25 May in the Veterans Memorial Watchfire Park, New York State Fairgrounds, Syracuse, NY.
-(See annotated aerial photograph at page bottom.)
+The next Watchfire is tentatively scheduled for Sunday, May 28th, 2017 in the Veterans Memorial Watchfire Park, New York State Fairgrounds, Syracuse, NY.

 In 1996 we dedicated the event to the Gold Star Mothers.
-In 1997 the event was dedicated to honor Women in Service.
+The 1997 event was dedicated to honor Women in Service.
 Please help us to ensure that Memorial Day does not pass without a suitable remembrance of the women who have served and are serving the nation.

 Come join us at the Watchfire to make Memorial Day an event that honors all those who have served and given their all for our way of life.

 The Watchfire also allows VVA Chapter 103 to provide the community with an opportunity to respectfully retire unserviceable American Flags.
 You are encouraged to bring tattered, worn or faded American Flags for respectful burning on the pyre.

 The Watchfire 2016 Thank-You List

 The efforts and generosity of many individuals, businesses and organizations are required to stage the VVA, Chapter 103 Watchfire.
 Vietnam Veterans of America, Chapter 103, under the guidance of President, Gordy Lane, and Vice President, Dan DiFlorio, would like to thank the following for their generous support and untiring efforts:

 The CNY, Vietnam Veterans Foundation for funding the event.

 The event Chairmen, Bill Martin and Pete Bronstad and the Watchfire Committee, without whose efforts the annual Watchfire could not take place.